dpopkov/learnang/ang-compl-guide/README.md

 * Use binding to implement Navigation
 * Move html from recipe-list to recipe-item component
 * Use binding to show selected recipe details
+* Allow the User to add ingredients to the shopping list

 ## 4 - [Assignment: Odd Even Game](odd-even)